ryvin/Neural-Data-Vis/README.md

 - Python 3.7 or higher installed
 - pip (Python package installer)

-[...
-Previous sections of the README remain unchanged ...]

 ## Data Files

 This project uses data from the CRCNS.org spe-1 dataset, which contains simultaneous patch-clamp and dense CMOS probe extracellular recordings from the same cortical neuron in anesthetized rats.
 The following files are crucial for understanding and using the data: